 By understanding their buyer’s journey, you can reach them earlier in their process and have a more significant influence.

 Need help establishing your client buyer’s journey?
 Let’s talk.

 Your website works hard for your business–it’s open 24/7, helps establish credibility and build trust, and provides information and resources to prospects and customers.
 One of our biggest mistakes with most company websites is to ‘set it and forget it’.

 Think of your website as the first salesperson your prospect will encounter.
 You want to keep it fresh and in top operational condition.
 Ask yourself:

 - Is it engaging and insightful?

 Look for opportunities where you can deliver relevant and insightful content to your prospects and customers that will make it easier for them to find you and do business with you.

 Remember, you’re not talking to a search engine; you’re talking to your best prospect or existing customers.

 3. Accelerate Your Digital Footprint

 Let’s shift our perspective and view a potential recession as an opportunity.
-Every previous recession, from World War II to the dot-com bust, was followed by a more significant period of growth and prosperity.
+Every previous recession, from World War II to the dot-com bust, .
 Halting an investment in digital transformation would likely halt your ability to capitalize on a more lucrative future.